 If heartwood is exported from Australia for sale in foreign countries (such as India), then the exchange rate between the Australian dollar and the currency of sale will impact on the Project's returns to Growers.
-There is a risk that the proceeds of Harvest in Australian dollars may be reduced due to unfavourable exchange rate variations at the time of Harvest.
+There is a risk that the proceeds of Harvest in Australian dollars may be reduced due to unfavourable exchange rate variations between the time of the investment and the time of Harvest.